Easy Suman recipe that is no-fail and tested. Caramel sauce is drizzled on top to make it sweeter and over the top delicious.

 Coconut Caramel Sauce Ingredients (Latik)

-- 2 cans 13 F oz coconut milk-this is the main ingredient to make the coconut caramel sauce.
-It is boiled in medium heat until a caramel is formed.
+- Coconut milk-this is the main ingredient to make the coconut caramel sauce.
+It is boiled at medium heat until a caramel is formed.

 How to prepare banana leaves for this Suman Recipe